Heard-Platform/heard/README.md

-  # Debate Game App
+  # Heard

-  This is a code bundle for Debate Game App.
+  This is a code bundle for Heard.
 The original project is available at https://www.figma.com/design/sokdVjsd00k2od6en8LNCc/Debate-Game-App.

   ## Running the code